Felix Hausdorff

 Felix Hausdorff (/ˈhaʊsdɔːrf/ HOWS-dorf, /ˈhaʊzdɔːrf/ HOWZ-dorf; November 8, 1868 – January 26, 1942) was a German mathematician, pseudonym Paul Mongré (à mon gré (Fr.) = "according to my taste"), who is considered to be one of the founders of modern topology and who contributed significantly to set theory, descriptive set theory, measure theory, and functional analysis.

 Hausdorff was Jewish, and life became difficult for him and his family after the Kristallnacht of 1938.
 The next year he initiated efforts to emigrate to the United States, but was unable to make arrangements to receive a research fellowship.
-On 26 January 1942, Hausdorff, along with his wife and his sister-in-law, died by suicide by taking an overdose of veronal, rather than comply with German orders to move to the Endenich camp, and there suffer the likely implications, about which he held no illusions.
+On 26 January 1942, Hausdorff, along with his wife and his sister-in-law, died by suicide by taking an overdose of veronal, rather than comply with German orders to move to a concentration camp in Endenich.

 Life

 Childhood and youth

 Hausdorff's father, the Jewish merchant Louis Hausdorff (1843–1896), moved with his young family to Leipzig in the autumn of 1870, and over time worked at various companies, including a linen-and cotton goods factory.
 He was an educated man and had become a Morenu at the age of 14.
 He wrote several treatises, including a long work on the Aramaic translations of the Bible from the perspective of Talmudic law.

 Hausdorff's mother, Hedwig (1848–1902), who is also referred to in various documents as Johanna, came from the Jewish Tietz family.
 From another branch of this family came Hermann Tietz, founder of the first department store, and later co-owner of the department store chain called "Hermann Tietz".
 During the period of Nazi dictatorship the name was "Aryanised" to Hertie.

 From 1878 to 1887 Felix Hausdorff attended the Old St Nicholas School, Leipzig, a facility that had a reputation as a hotbed of humanistic education.
 He was an excellent student, class leader for many years and often recited self-written Latin or German poems at school celebrations.

 In his later years of high school, choosing a main subject of study was not easy for Hausdorff.
 Magda Dierkesmann, who was often a guest in the home of Hausdorff in the years 1926–1932, reported in 1967 that:

 His versatile musical talent was so great that only the insistence of his father made him give up his plan to study music and become a composer.

 He decided to study the natural sciences, and in his graduating class of 1887 he was the only one who achieved the highest possible grade.